krlvm/PowerTunnel-Android/README.md

 #### DNS over HTTPS mode
 You can enable DNS over HTTPS (DoH) mode in the settings - enable DNS override and select provider with the DoH label.

+All available DoH providers are tested and fully compatible with PowerTunnel, you can also specify your favorite server.

+You can check does DoH work [there](https://ipleak.net/).

-All available DoH providers are tested and fully compatible with PowerTunnel, but nonetheless, if you try to determine your DNS [here](http://www.whatsmydnsserver.com/) you'll get nothing due to the internal architecture of PowerTunnel Android version.
+If you try to determine your DNS [here](http://www.whatsmydnsserver.com/) you'll get nothing due to the internal architecture of PowerTunnel Android version, even though X actually works.

+At the moment, DoH doesn't work on some of Android 10 and higher devices.
+If you're experiencing the same problem, please, submit your phone vendor.

 #### DNSSec mode
 DNSSec mode appears to validate DNS responses.